Andrew Paul | Americas Great Resorts

 The clearest test ran at a 250-room independent luxury hotel that was carrying heavy OTA dependence.
 It ran ODI for six months, measured year over year against the same six months a year earlier, at a flat $750 average daily rate.
 Holding the rate flat and comparing like seasons controls for the two variables that most often flatter a result, pricing and seasonality.
 Over that period OTA share fell from 61.7% to 56.89%, occupancy rose from 68.1% to 69.6%, total room revenue rose by $513,281, and direct-controlled room revenue rose by $1,342,148 while OTA-controlled revenue fell.
 The hotel paid $161,629 less in OTA commission than the prior-year period, and measured against its larger post-ODI revenue base it avoided $223,385 in commission over the six months.

 The number I trust most there is the matchback.
 Using MD5-hashed email matching against the hotel’s own booking records, 627 direct room nights were confirmed to individual bookers who had received AGR campaigns, which is 92% of the property’s net year-over-year gain in occupied room nights, not 92% of its occupancy overall.
 Hashing means no guest data is exposed in readable form, and the figure is deliberately a floor: it can’t catch a forwarded offer, a phone booking, or a booking made under a different address, so the case rests only on what it can prove.
 The property’s full direct-channel gain ran larger than the 627; that’s just the part confirmed to the individual booking.
 The hotel’s name is withheld and the figures anonymized, since this is live distribution data.
+The full procedure, and how the datafile behind it is sourced and maintained, is written up in methodology and data provenance.

-The thinking behind this is published and independently indexed, which I include as provenance, not as a claim to authority.
-An SSRN listing isn’t peer review and a Wikidata entry isn’t importance; what they establish is that the work is publicly attributable to a stable author and can be traced rather than taken on faith.
-The KFO paper carries ORCID 0009-0007-0281-3266, with a Zenodo concept DOI (10.5281/zenodo.20636830) and a Wikidata entity (Q138413230).
-Longer-form arguments appear across Hospitality Net, Hotel Executive, HospitalityTech, and 4Hoteliers.
+The paper trail also runs back further than the frameworks.
+In March 1998, I wrote, and AGR published, a warning that online travel agencies would become gatekeepers controlling pricing, presentation, and the guest data behind every booking.
+The original site and the outlets that carried it are long gone.
+What survives is the copy we kept, republished in full at We Said This in 1998.
+I’d rather tell you that than pretend the original links still resolve.
+The rest of the thinking is published and independently indexed, which I include as provenance, not as a claim to authority.
+A DOI isn’t peer review and a Wikidata entry isn’t importance; what they establish is that the work is publicly attributable to a stable author and can be traced rather than taken on faith.
+The KFO paper carries ORCID 0009-0007-0281-3266, with a Zenodo concept DOI (10.5281/zenodo.20636830), and I am identified as its author by Wikidata entity (Q140329260).
+Longer-form arguments appear across Hospitality Net, HospitalityTech, and 4Hoteliers, and at HotelExecutive, where I serve on the publication’s 2026 editorial board.
 The frameworks are public so you can inspect the argument, and disagree with it, before deciding whether AGR is useful to you.

 What ODI is not, and who it won’t help